 has been a lifelong disability advocate, even before her daughter's spinal cord injury.
 She managed group homes, ran a non-profit, and taught literacy to adults with disabilities at a state institution.
 She actively volunteered for several organizations, including the Ohio Swimming Board of Directors where she served as Adapted Chairperson for swimmers with a disability.
-She is a certified peer mentor for the Reeve Foundation and provided four years of personal care for her youngest daughter after a car accident.
+She is a Peer Mentor and guest blogger for the Reeve Foundation and provided four years of personal care for her youngest daughter after a car accident.

 Cindy attended Heidelberg College and was a freshman scholar at Ohio State University.
 She has been married to her best friend John for 40 years.
 They raised their three children in Tiffin, Ohio.
-Ben teaches high school students and attends graduate school.
-Maria teaches children with disabilities and Beth works as a lawyer.
-When John retired from teaching after 38 years, they relocated to Virginia to be closer to their adult children.
+Ben is a librarian who also teaches high school students.
+Maria is an inclusion supervisor for children with disabilities and Beth works as a lawyer.
+When John retired from teaching after 38 years, they relocated to West Virginia to be closer to their adult children.

 lives and works in Washington, DC, as a health care policy lawyer.
 Beth's pro bono projects include legal battles for companies and nonprofits in the disability community, as well as clients with a disability who have been denied necessary services.
 She also supported individuals through the social security disability process, continuing the work she began in law school at a homeless shelter.